IxtiyorDeveloper/react-img-toolkit/README.md

 #### useImagePreloader

-Preload multiple images and track their loading status:
+Preload multiple images and track their loading status.
+The `onSuccess` callback is executed only when there are uncached image URLs that need to be loaded.
+If all images are cached, the `onSuccess` callback does not run.
+This hook checks for browser caching before executing the `onSuccess` callback, ensuring it only runs when necessary.
+For example, if all images are cached, the `onSuccess` callback will not be executed, but if there are uncached images, the `onSuccess` callback will run after those images are loaded.

 ```tsx
 import { useImagePreloader } from 'react-img-toolkit';